Januvia: 7 things you should know

 If you are between the ages of 18 and 60, take no other medication or have no other medical conditions, side effects you are more likely to experience include:

-- Nasopharyngitis (stuffy, runny nose or a sore throat), upper respiratory tract infections, diarrhea, and a headache are the most common side effects.
+- Nasopharyngitis (stuffy, runny nose, or a sore throat), upper respiratory tract infections, diarrhea, and a headache are the most common side effects.

 - Not effective for the treatment of type 1 diabetes or for diabetic ketoacidosis.

 - Januvia has been associated with pancreatitis (inflammation of the pancreas).
 Symptoms include persistent abdominal pain and vomiting.
-People with a history of pancreatitis, with gallstones, high triglyceride levels, kidney disease, or who drink alcohol excessively are more at risk.
+People with a history of pancreatitis, gallstones, high triglyceride levels, kidney disease, or who drink alcohol excessively are more at risk.

 - Severe and disabling joint pain has also been reported in people taking DPP-4 inhibitors.
 May occur on drug initiation or years later.

 - May not be suitable for some people including those with kidney disease, heart disease, gallstones, high blood triglyceride levels, or a history of excessive alcohol use or pancreatitis.
+Use of Januvia may precipitate heart failure in those at higher risk for heart failure.

 - The dosage of Januvia requires adjusting in moderate and severe renal disease.